Southern river terrapin: Efforts to re-establish populations

 In Malaysia, rivers of Kedah, Perak and Terengganu are major nesting grounds though the population continues to crash despite conservation efforts undertaken by Malaysian Wildlife Department for over 20 years.
 Pasir Temir and Pasir Lubuk Kawah by the Terengganu River are the largest nesting sites for Batagur baska in the world.
+There has been a major increase in the abundance of the Southern River terrapin in Terengganu River.
+The first hatchery was established in 1967 on the Perak River and conservation action has expanded into captive breeding.
+Today, facilities located in Cambodia, Malaysia, and Thailand possess adults for the purpose of eventual release when reintroduction may be necessary to maintain wild populations as they continue to disappear.